-CALENDAR FOR THE SCHOOL YEAR Calendar is displayed in the following places: Planner WTMC website A calendar mailed home with the first newsletter of the school year A calendar mailed nome with the first newsletter of the school year If changes are made to the calendar, notification will be placed on the WTMC website and noted in the newsletter.
-EMAIL Every WTMC student is issued an email address when they enroll at WTMC.
+CALENDAR FOR THE SCHOOL YEAR Calendar is displayed in the following places: • WTMC website • Included with the school newsletter If changes are made to the calendar, notification will be placed on the WTMC website and noted in the newsletter.
+EMAIL Every WTMC student is issued a WCC email address when they enroll at WTMC.
 BASE advisors will cover the activation and use of email.
 Students will need to check email on a regular basis as this is a main form of communication between staff and students NEWSLETTERS Sent out monthly during the school year Covers recent WTMC activities, upcoming events, and calendar changes This is the main form of communication used to convey information that applies to all WTMC students.
-POWERSCHOOL N/TMC/a data managarant aviatam WTMC's data management system Contains student demographic data as well as grades and attendance information Parents and students have access to data on PowerSchool via passwords issued at student orientation Students and parents should check PowerSchool regularly.
+POWERSCHOOL WTMC's School Information System (SIS) Contains student demographic data as well as grades and attendance information Parents and students have access to data on PowerSchool via passwords issued at student orientation Students and parents should check PowerSchool regularly.
 VISITORS Students who are interested in attending WTMC may visit the program.
 The steps to be taken to invite a visitor to campus are: A student needs to request a guest visitor form.
 The form needs to be returned to the office at least 48 hours prior to the visit.
 The Dean will confirm with the guest's parents prior to the visit.
-On the morning of the visit, you and your guest visitor will need to check in at 8:45 a.m. at the WTMC front desk with the Administrative Assistant, to receive a Visitor's Packet WEB PAGE www.themiddlecollege.org A calendar of upcoming eventsCopies of the current newsletter
+On the morning of the visit, you and your guest visitor will need to check in at 8:45 a.m. at the WTMC front desk with the Administrative Assistant, to receive a Visitor's Packet WEB PAGE www.themiddlecollege.org A calendar of upcoming events Copies of the current newsletter School announcements